looker-open-source/sdk-codegen/kotlin/README.md

 The Looker SDK for Kotlin provides a convenient way to communicate with the Looker API available on your Looker server.

-**DISCLAIMER**: This is an _experimental_ version of the Looker SDK.
-Implementations are still subject to change, but SDK method calls are expected to work correctly.
+**NOTICE**: The Kotlin SDK is [community supported](https://docs.looker.com/reference/api-and-integration/api-sdk-support-policy).
 Please [report any issues](https://github.com/looker-open-source/sdk-codegen/issues) encountered, and indicate the SDK language in the report.

 ## Getting started